CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - There is no column name specified before `VARCHAR(80)` on line 5.

-- In `student.php`, there is no comma `,` at the end of the statement on line 5.
+- In `Student.php`, there is no comma `,` at the end of the statement on line 5.

-- In `student.php`, the SQL statement is not enclosed in double quotes `""` on line 5.
+- In `Student.php`, the SQL statement is not enclosed in double quotes `""` on line 5.

 - On line 5, the statement `$stmt = $conn->query(CREATE TABLE IF NOT EXISTS students (PRIMARY KEY (student_id), student_id INT GENERATED ALWAYS AS IDENTITY, first_name VARCHAR(80), last_name VARCHAR(80), birth_date DATE, gender VARCHAR(10)));` is incorrect.